 - Neurological programs: Neurological rehabilitation helps patients recover after stroke treatment, spinal cord injuries and other brain and nervous system diagnoses, like multiple sclerosis and Parkinson's disease.

-- Orthotics, assistive technology and adaptive equipment: This includes custom splints, braces and fitting for wheelchairs to help relieve pain or regain independence.
+- Orthotics, assistive technology and adaptive equipment: This includes custom splints to help relieve pain or regain independence.

 - Pediatric rehabilitation: These specially designed programs are for children with a variety of temporary and long-term disabilities, developmental needs and other conditions.